-Last updated on November 21st, 2016
+Last updated on September 25th, 2019

 Don’t think the deliciously ironic twist of choosing this menu during one of the most dormant growing seasons of the year was lost on us.
 I nixed scary genetically engineered Chilean tomatoes in favor of a menu that showed off what a gal could do with few bulbs and roots.

 The platters of Rubenesque roasted chickens, freshly smoked ham from a neighbor’s Pennsylvania farm, sweet and crunchy fennel and apple salad, and enough small-producer American cheeses to start our own dairy left no one lamenting the lack of summer corn, heirloom tomatoes or delicate spring asparagus.

-And no one could keep their forks out of the kale, leek and bacon bread pudding.
+And no one could keep their forks out of the kale, leek, and bacon bread pudding.
 Loosely inspired by the leek bread pudding in Thomas Keller’s Ad Hoc at Home, the dish is also the latest in my ongoing quest to convince the population at large that kale is the greatest of greens.

-In the wee hours of January 1, Bryan, LeeMichael, Dan, and I picked at the last toasty bits in the casserole dish with our fingers, savoring the final minutes of the night and marveling at how quickly and splendidly another New Year’s party passed before our eyes.
-Here’s to next year, guys, and many more to come.
+In the wee hours of January 1, the four of us picked at the last toasty bits in the casserole dish with our fingers, savoring the final minutes of the night and marveling at how quickly and splendidly another New Year’s party passed before our eyes.

-- 1 bunch kale
+- 1 bunch curly green kale

 - 2 small to medium leeks, or 1 big honking leek

-- olive oil
+- 2 tablespoons olive oil